-Horizontal plate lifting clamps are available in a range of capacities and designs.
-They may utilise a cam to grip the plate or have a plain toe and rely only on friction to hold the plate.
-They are intended to be used in pairs with a common sling.
+Vertical plate lifting clamps are available in a range of capacities and designs.
+They may utilise a lever, cam mechanism, roller or screw to provide friction grip to the plate.
 Select the plate clamp to be used and plan the lift taking the following into account:

-Type of clamp - plain toe or cam.
+Type of clamp - lever, cam, roller or screw action.